line/kotlin-jdsl/docs/en/kotlin-jdsl-roadmap.md

 ## MySQL

-Kotlin JDSL provides a Mysql-specific DSL and Query Model that makes it easy to build and execute MySQL queries.
+Kotlin JDSL provides a Mysql-specific DSL that makes it easy to build MySQL queries.

 ## Oracle

-Kotlin JDSL provides a Oracle-specific DSL and Query Model that makes it easy to build and execute Oracle queries.
+Kotlin JDSL provides an Oracle-specific DSL that makes it easy to build Oracle queries.

 ## OpenSearch

-Kotlin JDSL provides a OpenSearch-specific DSL and Query Model that makes it easy to build and execute OpenSearch queries.
+Kotlin JDSL provides a OpenSearch-specific DSL that makes it easy to build OpenSearch queries.